US May Deny Immigrant Visas Over Chronic Illnesses Like Diabetes, Obesity

 Reports indicate the US may begin rejecting immigrant visa applications from individuals with chronic conditions including diabetes, obesity, and heart disease, raising concern among EB-3 applicants undergoing required medical exams.

 New reports suggest the United States is considering or implementing policies to deny immigrant visas to applicants with certain chronic medical conditions, including diabetes, obesity, and heart disease.
 This development has sparked concern across immigrant communities and immigration forums, where applicants are seeking clarification on how these potential changes may affect their cases.
 All immigrant visa applicants, including those in the EB-3 category, are required to complete a medical examination conducted by a USCIS-designated civil surgeon or panel physician.
 These exams assess communicable diseases, vaccination history, and physical or mental conditions that may affect public health or require long-term public assistance.
 For EB-3 applicants specifically, a medical condition that renders an applicant likely to become a 'public charge' has historically been grounds for inadmissibility.
 Chronic conditions requiring ongoing expensive treatment could be evaluated under this framework, though the specific policy details and implementation remain unclear from available reporting.
-Applicants who have pre-existing conditions such as diabetes or cardiovascular disease are advised to consult with an experienced immigration attorney before their medical examination.
 Documentation of managed, stable conditions and evidence of adequate health insurance may be relevant to their cases.
 Note: The original source is a community forum thread linking to a third-party news report.
 EB-3 applicants should verify any policy changes directly through official USCIS communications or legal counsel before drawing conclusions.